Best 10 Equipment-Free Full Body Workouts for Beginners

 - Rest: 1 minute between sets

-- Modification: Step back instead of jumping back into the plank.
+- Modification: Step back instead of jumping for lower intensity.

 Conclusion

-These 10 equipment-free full body workouts are perfect for beginners looking to incorporate fitness into their busy schedules.
+These 10 equipment-free workouts are designed for beginners seeking to build strength and endurance at home with minimal time commitment.
 Remember to listen to your body and modify exercises as needed.
-Consistency is key; aim to perform these workouts 3 times a week with rest days in between.
+Aim to complete this routine 3 times a week with rest days in between.
+As you progress, consider adding more reps, sets, or difficulty to keep challenging yourself.

 Get Personalized Coaching with Real-Time Feedback